flipacholas/Architecture-of-consoles/articles/sega-saturn.Rmd.md

 ## Anti-Piracy & Homebrew

-In response to the easiness of cloning a CD, Sega implemented a copy protection system - along with region locking - to control the distribution of its games.
+In response to the ease of cloning a CD, Sega implemented a copy protection system - along with region locking - to control the distribution of its games.

 For the copy protection itself, Sega deliberately deviated from the standard CD format, making it impossible for regular CD burners to produce a perfect copy of a Saturn game.
 Then, as part of its verification process, the Saturn's disc reader looks for these non-standard features.